Flood Response Today

 Small localized flooding problems continue to occur and are dealt with by the local jurisdiction where the localized flooding occurs.
 Typically, during larger floods, North Cowichan opens up an Emergency Operations Centre (EOC) to manage flooding within North Cowichan.
 North Cowichan designates staff to undertake flood watch activities and monitor water levels and weather forecasts.
 Usually, the CVRD also activates its EOC to deal with localized flooding in the electoral areas and to help coordinate flood protection activities of local jurisdictions and act as a liaison between the local jurisdictions and the Provincial EOC.

-Despite the installation of the flood protection infrastructure noted above, there are still actions that must taken if flood waters get high enough at each of the locations discussed below.
+Despite the installation of the flood protection infrastructure noted above, there are still actions that must be taken if floodwaters get high enough at each of the locations discussed below.

 - Mary St: If water levels get high enough it may be necessary to close Mary St when the road floods.